shotgunsoftware/tk-maya/plugins/basic/README.md

 # Maya Basic Toolkit workflow plugin

-This is a Flow Production Tracking Toolkit plugin, embedding the Flow Production Tracking Toolkit and allowing you to easily run and deploy Toolkit Apps and Engines.
+This is a Flow Production Tracking plugin, embedding the Flow Production Tracking and allowing you to easily run and deploy Toolkit Apps and Engines.

 The plugin will appear as `shotgun.py` inside of Maya